Tajuddin Ahmad: Awami League

 Leaving his studies unfinished, Tajuddin left Dhaka in 1951 to work as a master at a school in Sreepur, close to his home in Gazipur.
 The school was in poor condition.
 During his visits to Dhaka at that time, besides taking part in political activism, he often lobbied for managing government aid for the school.
 After a year and three months, he returned to Dhaka and resumed his studies for his BA in economics in late 1952.

-With the Provincial Assembly elections due next year, Tajuddin joined the Awami Muslim League in 1953, his Jubo League comrade Oli Ahad followed; the same year, he was elected as the general secretary of Dhaka District chapter of the party.
-The Awami Muslim League participated in the election in a coalition with some other parties (called the United Front or Jukta Front), with their joint 21-point election manifesto, embodying many popular demands.
-Tajuddin, running on the Jukta Front ticket, was elected from his constituency, defeating the general secretary of the East Pakistan Muslim League, Fakir Abdul Mannan, by an overwhelming three to one proportion of the vote.
-At his twenty-nine, he became one of the youngest elected legislators of the assembly.
+With the Provincial Assembly elections due next year, Tajuddin joined the Awami Muslim League in 1953.
+His Jubo League comrade Oli Ahad followed; the same year, he was elected as the general secretary of the Dhaka District chapter of the party.
+The Awami Muslim League participated in the election in a coalition with some other parties (called the United Front or Jukta Front), with their joint 21-point election manifesto embodying many popular demands.
+Tajuddin, running on the Jukta Front ticket, was elected from his constituency, defeating the general secretary of the East Pakistan Muslim League, Fakir Abdul Mannan, by an overwhelming three-to-one proportion of the vote.
+At twenty-nine, he became one of the youngest elected legislators of the assembly.
 The Jukta Front won a majority in the election, ending the Muslim League's dominance in East Pakistan.
-However, within months of taking office, the central government dissolved the Jukta Front cabinet on the pretext of conspiring to secede by its chief minister A. K. Fazlul Huq.
+However, within months of taking office, the central government dissolved the Jukta Front cabinet on the pretext of conspiring to secede by its chief minister, A. K. Fazlul Huq.
 Tajuddin was arrested following the dismissal of the cabinet.
-He took the law examination from prison and earned a BA degree in Law.
+He took the law examination from prison and earned a BA degree in law.
 After his return from prison, he was elected as the social welfare and cultural secretary of Awami League in 1955.